 (1) in accordance with section 116.182, calculate the essential project component percentage, which must be multiplied by the total project cost to determine the eligible project cost; and

 (2) review and certify to the authority those projects that have plans and specifications approved under section 115.03, subdivision 1, paragraph (f).

 When money is appropriated for grants under this program, the authority shall accept applications during the month of July and reserve money for projects expected to proceed with construction by the end of the fiscal year in the order listed on the Pollution Control Agency's project priority list and in an amount based on the cost estimate submitted to the authority in the grant application or the as-bid costs, whichever is less.
 Notwithstanding Minnesota Rules, chapter 7077, the Pollution Control Agency may rank a drinking water infrastructure project on the agency's project priority list if the project is necessary to meet an applicable requirement in subdivision 1.

 The authority must make a grant for an eligible project only after:

-(1) the applicant has submitted the as-bid cost for the wastewater treatment or storm water project;
+(1) the applicant has submitted the as-bid cost for the water infrastructure project;

 (2) the Pollution Control Agency has approved the as-bid costs and certified the grant eligible portion of the project; and